nathandhami/Team_Up/README.md

 # Features

 * Users can login and register through his credentials or using google, twitter or facebook api
-* Users can search nearby parks and assign an event on that locations
+* Users can search nearby parks using Google Maps api and create an event on that location
-* Other users can join the events and chat with each other
+* Other users can join the events from a map and chat with each other